th0ma5w/DIY-Room-Correction/README.md

+# DIY Room Correction Linux

-# A Very Simplistic Guide to Room Correction I Once Did
+## A Very Simplistic Guide to a Room Correction Setup I Once Had

 This document outlines a very naïve, minimalist approach to ideas around digital signal processing and room correction, a little about what is wrong with such a simplistic conception, and some various language that could help you start a journey into digital signal processing.